 Take the regional train from Bern to Frütigen.
 Take the bus from Frütigen to Blausee BE.
 The journey from Bern to Blausee by train and bus typically takes an hour in total.

-It’s definitely worth a day trip from Bern to Lausanne, one of the most picturesque cities in Switzerland because of its history, beauty, and amazing views.
+It’s worth a day trip from Bern to Lausanne, one of the most picturesque cities in Switzerland because of its history, beauty, and amazing views.
 You will reach Lausanne in about one hour if you drive there from Bern.

 The eponymous capital of Vaud canton, Lausanne is a beautiful city.
 This city has everything – a beach on Lake Geneva, pools, a gorgeous old town, museums, shops, restaurants, an aquarium/vivarium, and views of the surrounding mountains.
 In addition, with varying altitudes, you have parts of the city with great views.